Translated by Sandra Dermark

 and the sun-carriage rays like plummets fall,

-and thyme, and rosemary, and lavender
+yet thyme, and rosemary, and lavender

 gather fresh sap within their hardy leaves.